-The Department of Biomedical Engineering is not accepting graduate students at this time.
-We will tentatively accept graduate students in Fall 2017.
+The Department of Biomedical Engineering is accepting graduate students for Fall 2017.
+Students can apply by June 15, 2017.

 M.S. in Biomedical Engineering

 MS with a major in Biomedical Engineering requires a minimum of 30 semester hours for the thesis option and 33 semester hours for the non-thesis option, beyond the bachelor’s degree.

 Required, core BMEN courses for MS with a major in Biomedical Engineering:

 BMEN 5310—Clinical Instrumentation

 Seminar: BMEN 5940—Biomedical Engineering Seminar

 Other BMEN Courses Maybe Be Chosen from the Following:

 BMEN 5312—Advanced Signal Processing in Biomedical Engineering